DavidAJohnston/OmniFoundation/README.md

 Section 8.1	Fiscal Year: The Corporation's fiscal year shall end on the last day of December of each year.

-Section 8.2	Inspection of Corporate Records: Members' rights to inspect and copy records of the Corporation shall be as provided in and subject to the terms and conditions of sections 29-413.02, 29-413.03, 29-413.04, 29-413.06, and 29-413.07 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code.
+Section 8.2	Inspection of Corporate Records: Members' rights to inspect and copy records of the Corporation shall be as provided in and subject to the terms and conditions of sections of Zug, Switzerland.

 Section 8.3	Representation of Shares of Other Corporations: The Board of Directors may vote, represent, and exercise on behalf of the Corporation all rights incident to any and all shares or other membership interests of any other corporation or organizations standing in the name of the Corporation.
 The Board of Directors may issue resolutions delegating this authority to one or more officers of the Corporation and such officer, or other persons authorized to do so by proxy duly executed by such officer, may exercise those powers in person.